freeCodeCamp/guide/src/pages/sql/sql-union-operator/index.md

 The UNION Operator is used to combine the results of multiple select statements into one result set.

+The UNION ALL Operator is used to combine the results of multiple Select statements including duplicate rows.

 The SQL statements must have the same number of columns in their Select Statement.

 ### Basic Example